Designations Congruent with Things: Chapter 22

 Newton says nothing.

-Hermann sits in the diner, next to Newton, in front of an empty place setting, staring fixedly at the opposite wall, trying to banish an overwhelming amount of acute distress while simultaneously not letting his ridiculous colleague off the metaphorical hook for his terrible decisions while also not causing a public scene that he will likely read about in the popular press, complete with pictures because he is certain that the couple by the door is documenting this for purposes their own.
+Hermann sits beside Newton, in front of an empty place setting, trying to banish an overwhelming amount of acute distress while simultaneously not letting his ridiculous colleague off the metaphorical hook for his terrible decisions while also not causing a public scene that he’ll likely read about in the popular press, complete with pictures, because he is certain the couple by the door is documenting this for purposes their own.

-Newton silently slides his plate with its half-finished sandwich and its dubiously appetizing 'fries' towards Hermann.
+Newton silently slides his plate with its half-finished sandwich and its dubiously appetizing “fries” toward Hermann.

-Newton fidgets and then silently slides the plate toward him again, more slowly this time.
+Newton fidgets.
+Again, he slides the plate toward Hermann, more slowly this time.

 “I didn’t—” Newton says.

-Hermann glares at him and then takes a sip of the coffee.
+Hermann glares him into silence, then takes a sip of the coffee.
 It isn’t entirely terrible.

 “How are you?”
 Newton tries.

-“Irritated,” Hermann says, with as much mildness as he can muster, which is not much.
+“Irritated,” Hermann says, with as much mildness as he can muster, which isn’t much.
 “Excessively so, in fact.”

 “Are you?”
 Hermann asks.